khmelnitskiianton/Language/README.md

 cmake .
 make
 chmod ugo+x translator.sh
-./translator.sh {path to file begin with this repo}/{file with code}
+./translator.sh {path to file begin with this repo}/{file with source code}
+./linker.sh {path to file begin with this repo}/{file with NASM code}
 ```
 *Example:* `./translator.sh examples/test_code.sus`